Staub cast iron cookware sure looks good but it’s designed for everyday use.

 Similarly to Lodge manufacturing, Le Creuset, Staub make perfect gifts for friends and weddings presents.
 They are high-quality pieces that will give the user decades of use.

 Additionally, Staub is an exceptional brand that specializes in cast-iron enamelware.
-If you want to upgrade your regular cast-iron skillet or try cast-iron cooking for the first time Staub cast iron cookware is a great choice.
+If you want to upgrade your regular frying pan to one of the finest cast-iron skillets or you simply want try cast-iron cooking for the first time Staub cast iron cookware is a great choice.
 They have a full product lineup and lots of great colors to choose from.
 But If you’re still not convinced, or if you want to learn more about their French oven then check out this article on the Staub cocotte.